 Have you had the chance to meet Alain Braux?
-He’s an amazing, do it all kind of guy as an executive chef, author, speaker, advocate, nutrition therapist, and I’m lucky to say, my friend as well.
-He is also our gluten free calendar man for the month of October and simply adorable.
+He’s an amazing, do it all kind of guy as an executive chef, author, speaker, advocate, nutrition therapist, non GMO advocate and I’m lucky to say, my friend as well.
+He is simply adorable.
 Without further ado, meet Chef Alain Braux…

 1. When did you first hear about gluten free and what were some of your initial thoughts about it?